-(2) These amounts reflect the current value of holdings as of September 30, 2023.
-As of the date of this Proxy Statement, that is the most recent information available regarding the Companies.

-(3) These percentages reflect the overall amount committed to invest in the Companies, not current ownership percentages.

-(4) Mr. Kenny owns 6.6% of KSHFO, LLC.
+- (1) The Adviser, as well as the investment advisers to these Companies, are indirectly commonly controlled by Nuveen, LLC. - (2) These amounts reflect the current value of holdings as of December 31, 2023.
+As of the date of this Proxy Statement, that is the most recent information available regarding the Companies. - (3) These percentages reflect the overall amount committed to invest in the Companies, not current ownership percentages. - (4) Mr. Kenny owns 6.6% of KSHFO, LLC.